 The first, self-titled MOAT album was recorded during the summer of 2012 beside a beautiful lake in the wonderfully restored Gamla Tvätteriet (Old Washhouse).
 The album captures the fusion of sparse Scandinavian beauty and English folk sensibilities, filmic and evocative.
 The debut album reunites old friends with Marty, Weeping Willows drummer Anders Hernestam and Anders Graham Paulsson on bass.

 Hernestam played on Marty’s fifth solo album ‘Spirit Level’, whilst Graham Paulsson used to run Marty’s Stockholm studio.

 A track from the album entitled “Try And Make Sense” was used in the Swedish police television drama “Arne Dahl” in the final episode of series one, entitled “Europa Blues”.

 MOAT’s second album is currently in the making and will be titled Poison Stream.
-Besides Marty Willson-Piper and Niko Röhlcke it features Eddie John (Stackridge) on drums and Olivia Willson-Piper on violin, cellolin and backing vocals and Dare Mason on backing vocals.
+Besides Marty Willson-Piper and Niko Röhlcke it features Eddie John (Stackridge) on drums, Olivia Willson-Piper on violin, cellolin and backing vocals and Dare Mason on backing vocals.
 The record will be released through Schoolkids Records.

 “In the studio this Record Store Day weekend recording the Welsh wizard Eddie John’s drums for the new MOAT record, “Poison Stream.”